Who we are

 What we do

-Lumen Gentium, the Dogmatic Constitution on the Church, said it best when he proclaimed that deacons are to be ordained “not unto the priesthood, but unto a ministry of service” and more specifically into the threefold ministries of service at the altar, service to the word of God, and service toward charity to the people of God.
+Lumen Gentium, the Dogmatic Constitution on the Church, said it best when it proclaimed that deacons are to be ordained “not unto the priesthood, but unto a ministry of service” and more specifically into the threefold ministries of service at the altar, service to the word of God, and service toward charity to the people of God.
 It went on further to describe certain duties of deacons:

 - to administer baptism solemnly